Why Enhanced Rock Weathering is a Crucial Carbon Removal Method

 Science Advisory Board

-InPlanet is a science-first organisation and aims to be rigorous and transparent in its commitment to the monitoring, reporting and verification of carbon removal.
+InPlanet is a science-first organization and aims to be rigorous and transparent in its commitment to the monitoring, reporting, and verification of carbon removal.
 In December 2023, we launched our Science Advisory Board to ensure oversight of our scientific strategy.
-Our Science Board members are leading academics from the field of enhanced rock weathering and they independently provide direction and advice.
-We are always open to collaboration on scientific topics so if you have an idea, please get in touch!
+Our Science Board members are leading academics from the field of enhanced rock weathering, and they independently provide direction and advice.
+We are always open to collaboration on scientific topics, so if you have an idea, please get in touch!

 Dr. James Campbell